A unique programme in a thriving city

 Past meets present

-While The Cinematic City course has a strong focus on the past, Transmedia Storytelling deals with contemporary media phenomena.
+While The Art of Comparison combines the past with the present, Transmedia Storytelling deals with contemporary media phenomena.
 The exhibitions studied in Crossmedial Exhibitions may have a historical or contemporary subject, yet our analysis of the production and reception of exhibitions is always linked to the present-day situation.

 There are many opportunities for collaboration with the cultural institutions in Amsterdam.
 Our wide-ranging academic courses allow you to explore these collaborations to their fullest and to put your knowledge into practice in unique and exciting ways.